albacanete/CCBDA-Project/research/tutorial/README.md

 In the YAML file we will specify:
 - An **EC2 instance** with a *private key*, a *public IP address* and *security group* attached to it.
-The instance will also start with `python` already installed.
+The instance will also start with `apache` already installed.
 - An **Elastic Load Balancer** that will be used to access the port 80 (through a *security group*) of the EC2 instance.